small-tech/site.js/README.md

 ### Live

-Start serving the _site_ directory at your _hostname_ as a daemon that will run at startup and be restarted if it crashes, etc.:
+Start serving the _site_ directory at your _hostname_ as a daemon that is automatically run at system startup and restarted if it crashes:

 ```shell
 $ web-server --live site
 ```

-The `--live` option sets up your server to (re)start automatically when you server (re)starts (requires `sudo`) and/or crashes, etc.
+The `--live` option sets up your server to (re)start automatically when your server (re)starts and/or crashes, etc. Requires superuser privileges on first run to set up the launch item.

 For example, if you run the command on a connected server that has the ar.al domain pointing to it and `ar.al` set in _/etc/hostname_ (on Unix/Linux/macOS), you will be able to access the site at https://ar.al.
 The first time you hit it, it will take a little longer to load as your Let’s Encrypt certificates are being automatically provisioned by ACME TLS.